Skip to main content

 The anniversary honors the musicians who died in a 1959 plane crash amid poor weather, with tributes held at the Surf Ballroom and crash-site memorial in Iowa.

-• Today Eastern Iowa is marking the anniversary of the Feb.
-3, 1959 plane crash that killed Buddy Holly, Ritchie Valens, J.P.
-Richardson and pilot Roger Peterson as fans gather at the Surf Ballroom for tribute events.
+• On Feb.
+3, 1959, the plane crash that killed Buddy Holly, Ritchie Valens, J.P.
+Richardson and the pilot is commemorated in Iowa with tribute events at the Surf Ballroom.

-• Federal investigators blamed poor weather and pilot disorientation after the Beechcraft entered heavy snow bands within five minutes of takeoff.
+• Federal investigators blamed poor weather and pilot disorientation after the Beechcraft entered heavy snow within five minutes of takeoff, with the pilot lacking radar or satellite imagery.

-• Local historians note the crash's impact still resonates more than six decades later, marked by the Ken Paquette monument and four memorial trees at the site.
+• Local historians say the crash's impact still resonates more than six decades later, with a stainless-steel monument and four memorial trees marking the crash site, and the City of Lubbock restoring a historic building as the Buddy Holly Center.

 Insights by Ground AI